magic0whi/hexo-blog/source/_posts/zh-cn/computer/archlinux-installation-standard.md

 ```console
 # systemctl edit user.slice
 ```
-Have this in your editor:
+Having this in your editor:
 ```properties
 [Slice]
 ManagedOOMMemoryPressure=kill